abijlani/Bearded/README.md

-Bearded
+bearded
 =======

-Bearded is a application to teach how to merge two images and use the social framework.
+A fun app that shows you how to blend two image views and share it using the Social framework